-&lt;sup>5 Ackermann, McEnally, and Ravenscraft (1999), Brown, Goetzmann, and Ibbotson (1999), Liang (1999), and Agrawal and Naik (2000) provide evidence of superior returns, though Amin and Kat (2003) argue these results may be attributable to the skewed nature of hedge fund payoffs, which when appropriately accounted for, renders hedge fund performance unremarkable.
+6 Ackermann, McEnally, and Ravenscraft (1999), Brown, Goetzmann, and Ibbotson (1999), Liang (1999), and Agrawal and Naik (2000) provide evidence of superior returns, though Amin and Kat (2003) argue these results may be attributable to the skewed nature of hedge fund payoffs, which when appropriately accounted for, renders hedge fund performance unremarkable.

-&lt;sup>6 Schlarbaum, Lewellen, and Lease (1978a, 1978b) analyze the gross and net returns of positions built from trading records and the profitability of round-trip trades made by 2,500 accounts at a retail brokerage during the seven years ending in December 1970.
+7 Schlarbaum, Lewellen, and Lease (1978a, 1978b) analyze the gross and net returns of positions built from trading records and the profitability of round-trip trades made by 2,500 accounts at a retail brokerage during the seven years ending in December 1970.
 Though they emphasize that their results are conjectural, they conclude that their results "portray an overall picture of quite respectable individual investor security selection acumen."
 See Barber and Odean (2000) for a detailed discussion of why these results differ from those in Odean (1999) and Barber and Odean (2000, 2001).
-Coval, Hirshleifer, and Shumway (2003) document that some individual investors at a large U.S. discount broker have stock selection ability.